BRO200BS/pluribit/README.md

 ```
 # pluriƀit

-An experimental, privacy-focused cryptocurrency featuring a novel consensus mechanism.
-Pluribit is built as a hybrid system with a Rust core compiled to WASM for cryptographic operations and a Node.js layer for networking and orchestration.
+An experimental, privacy-focused cryptocurrency featuring a new consensus mechanism.
+Pluribit is built as a hybrid system with a Rust core compiled to WASM to handle cryptography and consensus rules, and a Node.js layer for networking and orchestration.

 ## Core Features